exercism/problem-specifications/exercises/isbn-verifier/description.md

 ## Caveats

 Converting from strings to numbers can be tricky in certain languages.
 Now, it's even trickier since the check digit of an ISBN-10 may be 'X' (representing '10').
+For instance `3-598-21507-X` is a valid ISBN-10.

 ## Bonus tasks